Trello Browser Extension

 You can install the Trello browser extension from the Chrome webstore.

-The extension is also compatible with other Chromium-based browsers such as Microsoft Edge, Brave, and Arc.
+The extension is also compatible with other Chromium-based browsers such as Microsoft Edge, Brave, Arc, and Dia.
 For instructions on installing Chrome extensions in Edge, see Add an extension to Microsoft Edge from the Chrome Web Store.

 Pin the extension